-TIP: To learn the rules of Diplomacy even quicker, check out these short instruction videos (11 minutes total) by Edi Birsan!
+TIP: To learn Diplomacy quickly, check out these short instructional videos (11 minutes total) by Edi Birsan!

 Part 4: Special Places